Walking Through Lavender Fields

 Biscoff spread and Biscoff cookies are the feature of this recipe.
 I first got to taste Biscoff products a couple of years ago.
 The cookies are great but the spread is beyond delicious.
 It’s the best spread I’ve ever tasted, even better than Nutella or peanut butter.
 The spread and the cookies are both vegan.
 In this recipe Biscoff spread is first melted so that you can spread it generously on top of overnight oats and get a little bit of this goodness in your mouth with every bite.

-I did say that porridge oats will not need overnight soaking.
-But I do recommend that you soak the oats along with broken Biscoff cookies for one hour in the morning.
+I did say that porridge oats will not need overnight soaking but I do recommend that you soak the oats along with broken Biscoff cookies for half an hour to an hour in the morning.
 The reason for this is that Biscoff cookies will become soft and the oats will absorb the liquid.
 The result will be an incredible creaminess and heavenly taste.
-Don’t soak cookies overnight since you want just the right amount of softness and one hour is the perfect amount of time.
+Don’t soak cookies overnight since you want just the right amount of softness and one hour is the perfect amount of time (but half an hour is also good).

-Soy yoghurt mixed in these overnight oats gives the richness of Biscoff spread and cookies a wonderful light contrast.
+Soy yoghurt mixed in these overnight oats gives a wonderful light contrast to the richness of Biscoff spread and cookies.
 But this is not all, you will also be adding chopped caramelised banana into the mix which will bring an additional amazing taste to the bite.
 Don’t use just a really ripe banana in this recipe, you will want to caramelise it as well to get the best result.
 Caramelising a banana is super easy.
-Simply heat a drizzle of coconut oil in the pan and saute the banana for a couple of minutes on both sides.
+Simply heat a drizzle of coconut oil in the pan and cook the banana for a couple of minutes on both sides.

 Eating these overnight oats is truly pure bliss!
 Calorie wise they are quite indulgent but they are without a doubt worth every bite.
 I hope you come to love them too.